 Autumn 2026 – Axing For It and Other Stories, a new vinyl album by Paul Rooney on Owd Scrat Records.

-Late summer 2026 – Different Types of Road Signs – 2026 Extended Edition, a CD album of remastered tracks by Rooney on Owd Scrat Records.
+Summer 2026 – Different Types of Road Signs – 2026 Extended Edition, a CD album of remastered tracks by Rooney on Owd Scrat Records.

 2026 – Words and Silence presented at WordsWordsWords, a Radiophonicx listening event, with Leona Jones.
 Cobalt Studios, Newcastle.